 We have a lot of work to do!
 Step 3 is coming soon.

 * Note: this post originally used the term “food desert” to describe the lack of nutritious food available for sale in particular regions.
 I now use the term “food apartheid” to better explain that these areas of lack are not accidental.
 They are the result of deliberate use of power against Black and Indigenous people, and people of color.
-For more information, I recommend checking out the Whetstone podcast, Point of Origin.
-The page also includes additional resources for more information.
+For more information, I recommend checking out the Food Apartheid episode of the Whetstone podcast Point of Origin.
+The page also includes additional resources for more information. ⬆ return to top